Orlando Bloom’s House in Beverly Hills, CA (Listed for $8.99 Million)

 The rest of the interior is designed with wonderful open spaces, providing a sense of freedom of movement spacious comfort.
 The spaces are outlined with crisp, clean whites, for walls and trim, the built-in cabinetry, and bedroom carpet.
 It’s up to the next owner to decorate how they prefer, but Bloom has incorporated matching white furniture and hardwood floors without rugs to provide a clean and comfortable sensibility to the home.

-The living room and master bedroom have glass walls facing the private patio and the master bath has its own walled-in private patio area with sliding glass door access.
+The living room and primary bedroom have glass walls facing the private patio and the primary bath has its own walled-in private patio area with sliding glass door access.
 There are three other guest bedrooms and three more full bathrooms, which is great for friends and family who might stay as overnight guests.

 An aspect of the house worth noting is how the clean whites and contemporary design style is perfect for the art collector, as it provides wonderful open wall space that doesn’t distract from the beauty of the artwork.
 The open spaces and private lot features can be great for musicians to practice or actors to read their lines or conduct the informal aspects of preparing for their next role.
 The house really is an open canvass for any lifestyle, because of the spacious floor plan which can either be left empty or filled with whatever hobby and interest items the new owner prefers.